Everything You Need to Know About Working Out On the Keto Diet

 And, naturally, that might affect your workouts.
 "You may feel like you are in a fog for the first few days," says Ramsey Bergeron, C.P.T., a seven-time Ironman, keto athlete, and owner of Bergeron Personal Training in Scottsdale, Arizona.
 "Your brain's primary fuel source is glucose (from carbs), so as it switches over to ketone bodies created by breaking down fats in the liver, it will take some adjusting."
 Luckily, the mental fog will typically pass after a few days, but Bergeron recommends skipping workouts that require quick reactions to stay safe, like riding your bike on roads with cars or doing a long, challenging outdoor hike.

-The first few weeks on keto is not a good time to try a new workout.
+The first few weeks on keto are not a good time to try a new workout.

 "Keep doing what you are doing," advises Bergeron.
 This is mainly because of the first point—most people don't feel so great at first on keto.
 When extreme, this initial icky period can be dubbed the "keto flu" thanks to its flu-like grogginess and stomach upsets, which generally pass within a few days to a couple of weeks.
 Still, it's probably not the best time to try out a new class or go for a PR.
 "I always recommend that my clients limit the variables when they do something different," says Bergeron.
 "If you change too many things at once, you won't know what worked and what didn't."